benhauser/ml-lab/README.md

 Octave has the simplest and cleanest syntax for performing Linear Algebra.
 It's a great choice for learning, studying, and prototyping Machine Learning problems.

 Python is close behind Octave in succintness.
 It has other things going for it however.
 It's a mainstream programming language with a huge userbase and massive library support.
-This makes it the go to choice for machine learning in industry.
+This makes it the go to choice for Machine Learning in industry.

 JavaScript is a clunky choice for performing Linear Algebra / Machine Learning.
 This hasn't stopped motivated people from [going ahead](https://cs.stanford.edu/people/karpathy/convnetjs/) and [doing it anyway](https://deeplearnjs.org/) so your mileage may vary.

 In conclusion, if you are a researcher and/or interested in understanding and manipulating Machine Learning algorithms at a low level then Octave is a great choice.

-If you are in industry and are applying machine learning algorthms at scale then Python might be for you.
+If you are in industry and are applying Machine Learning algorthms at scale then Python might be for you.

 It's probably best to avoid JavaScript if you can.